The Reviews

 Soft Machine: Softs (1976)

 They released many more albums, plus tons of solo albums.
-But that's it for now here.

 Time to save yourself? ...Return to the Music Page.